tacman/msgphp/docs/infrastructure/uuid.md

     - `$uuid`: The underlying UUID.
 In case of `null` a UUID version 4 value is generated upfront.
 Meaning the identifier will never be considered empty.

+See also the [reference](../reference/identifiers.md) page for all available UUID identifiers provided per domain.

 ### Basic example

 ```php